 Thus, we can easily calculate the Sharpe Ratio.

-Read More: How to Do Ratio Analysis in Excel Sheet Format (with Quick Steps)
+Read More: How to Do Ratio Analysis in Excel Sheet Format

 2. Sharpe Ratio Calculation in Excel Based on Yearly Returns

 We can also calculate the Sharpe Ratio considering the previous years’ records.
-Generally, when you need to calculate the Sharpe Ratio based on years, you’ll be provided a dataset with Actual Rate of Return, Risk Free Rate of Return.
+Generally, when you need to calculate the Sharpe Ratio based on years, you’ll be provided a dataset with an Actual Rate of Return, Risk Free Rate of Return.

 Actual Rate of Return means the change in percentage of the actual investment and Risk Free Rate of Return means the hypothetical rate of return if there involves no risk.